rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 Communication establishment
 ---------------------------
-Secondary TLC acts server and waits for a primary TLC to connect.
+Follower TLC's acts server and waits for a leader TLC to connect.
-Should communication fail, it is the responsibility of the primary TLC to connect again.
+Should communication fail, it is the responsibility of the leader TLC to connect again.

-When the primary TLC has connected, messages between the TLC's are sent according the initialization sequence.
+When the leader TLC has connected, messages between the TLC's are sent according the initialization sequence.

 Communication is continuously established even if coordination is not